 Section 6.
 Annual Privacy Notice to Customers Required

 A. (1) General rule.
-A financial institution shall provide a clear and conspicuous notice to customers that accurately reflects its privacy policies and practices with respect to nonpublic personal information not less than annually during the continuation of the customer relationship.
+Except as provided in subsection E of this section, a financial institution shall provide a clear and conspicuous notice to customers that accurately reflects its privacy policies and practices with respect to nonpublic personal information not less than annually during the continuation of the customer relationship.
 Annually means at least once in any period of twelve (12) consecutive months during which that relationship exists.
 A financial institution may define the twelve-consecutive-month period, but the financial institution shall apply it to the customer on a consistent basis.

 (2) Example.
 A financial institution provides a notice annually if it defines the twelve-consecutive-month period as a calendar year and provides the annual notice to the customer once in each calendar year following the calendar year in which the financial institution provided the initial notice.
 For example, if a customer opens an account on any day of year 1, the financial institution shall provide an annual notice to that customer by December 31 of year 2.